vintem-backup/anansi/README.md

 Python, Pip, Poetry.

 To install [poetry](https://python-poetry.org/) with pip (supposing you have python and pip already installed):

     pip install poetry

 ## Consuming on Jupyter notebook

-**That is only a suggestion.
-Tested only on linux environment.**
+**That is only a suggestion, you could run anansi on any python terminal.
+Only tested on linux.**

 Perform the commands: